“God Himself is working, and we are just watching and obeying as He leads us on.” – Pastor Imasiku, LCC

 At first it seemed like such a blessing when the Zambian government dropped school fees recently.
 But unfortunately, they have not yet hired more teachers or build more classrooms.
 With up to 80 students for every 1 teacher in school, children who are not even in their teens are dropping out of school at alarming rates – risking a life of poverty, crime and drugs, and they need somewhere to turn.

 And so, the After School “Clubs” were born!
 They are meant to be fun and engaging, even with the weight of responsibility the clubs carry to help keep children in school and thriving.
-With this one outreach, we’ve grown from reaching 200 children to (soon) nearly 700 at-risk kids in Zambia through these three churches.
+With this one outreach, we’ve grown from reaching 200 children to (soon) nearly 700 vulnerable kids in Zambia through these three churches.

 David has been sponsored all through primary and high school.
 His father has suffered health issues and the family has benefited in the past couple of years from emergency food relief.
 Child sponsorship allowed David to attend school, and a solar light from has been a real help in his evening studies.